 - Click Create.

-The image is available after all snapshots of all disks have been created.
+The image can be used only after snapshots of all disks have been created.
 Image creation may take a while.